lead generation

 such as filling out a form or clicking a CTA button.

-forms, and overall lead generation efforts are.
+forms and overall lead generation efforts.

 Formula: Conversion Rate = (Number of Conversions / Total Number of Visitors) × 100